 OSHA Plans to Withdraw Direct Final Rule for National Consensus Standards

 OSHA will be withdrawing its direct final rule for updating OSHA standards that are based on national consensus standards and industry standards.
-The announcement appeared in the Feb.
-18 Federal Register.

 On Nov.
 24, 2004 OSHA announced the agency is engaging in an overall effort to update OSHA standards that reference or include language taken directly from outdated consensus standards.
 This included a proposed direct final rule to revoke references to outdated industry and consensus standards.

 As part of the direct final rule approach, OSHA also published a proposed rule in the same Federal Register notice.
 The Agency stated that if significant adverse comments were received, they would withdraw the direct final rule.